loksonarius/nixin/README.md

 ### Outputs

-Because I intend to write configurations for more than just nixos hosts, I'm not following the common pattern of defining host configs with added user configs.
+Because I intend to write configurations for more than just nixos hosts, I'm not following the common pattern of defining host configs with included user configs.
 The functional differences between even nix-darwwin and nixos configs alone is enough for me to not bother trying to have all my outputs represent "whole-host configurations".
 Instead, each output is a configuration specific to just the scope of the target tool.
 It is then up to the target environment to call the appropriate tools for each output configuration to produce the intended final host state.

 So for the `danh` user on the the `keylime` host, the result would be calling `nix-darwin switch` as well as `home-manager switch` following a general nix